kmayerb/tcrdist3/docs/index.rst

 -------------------

-Loading a TCR dataset will immediately enable gene-level analyses of repertoires, for example Sankey plots of V/D/J gene frequency.
-It can also be helpful to look at the preferential pairings of specific V(D)J genes, as it may indicate some kind of interesting structure or specificity enrichment in the repertoire.
-For example, the Sankey plot of NP-specific TCRs below shows a clear pairing preference of TRBV2*01 with TRBJ1-6*01 with an estimated odds-ratio of 59 and p-value < 1e-6, indicating that given the overall frequency of these genes in the repertoire its highly unexpected that the two would pair together in so many TCRs by chance alone.
+Loading a TCR dataset will immediately enable gene-level analyses of repertoires, for example Sankey plots of V/D/J gene frequency or statistical tests for differential gene enrichment in two or more conditions:
-Such an insight may provide quick clues about genes underlying a specificity, though it is also important to look at gene-pairings in a reference/unenriched repertoire for comparison.

 .. literalinclude:: ../tcrdist/tests/test_introduction_3.py
     :linenos: